The first female product manager at Google built a nonprofit to combat the sexism in tech

 And she’s seen that companies aren’t stepping up.
 In fact, thousands of staff at her former employer staged a walkout on November 1 to protest Google’s policies on sexual harassment following reports that male executives accused of sexual misconduct were given multi-million-dollar exit packages for years.

-“On one hand Google does well with support groups,” Wang points out, but at the same time, there’s a distinct lack of female.
+“On one hand Google does well with support groups,” Wang points out, but at the same time, there’s a distinct lack of female role models.
 Wang says that holding up Marissa Mayer and Sheryl Sandberg as examples of female leadership is great, “but not very accessible to mid-level project managers.”

 Wang says accessibility is crucial to mentorship as well as to see evidence of representation in roles you can aspire to reach.
 “I was fortunate that the director of product and the director of engineering were both very supportive,” she recalls, and they promoted her in her first year.
 But the fact that she had to rely on male mentors who couldn’t understand a woman’s challenges in the space wasn’t helpful.
 And her only female mentor was on the business side–not in a tech role.
 So when Wang had a question about how to best motivate engineers, her female mentor wasn’t equipped to answer.
 “It’s hard to empathize with someone not in the same career role,” she explains.